matrix-org/gsoc/IDEAS.md

 **Potential mentor**: Kegan Dougal

 ### Etherpad clone
-  Etherpad allows real-time text collaboration and we use it frequently internally.
+[Etherpad](http://etherpad.org/) is a multi-user, real-time text collaboration tool which we use frequently internally.
 The aim of this project is to recreate Etherpad using Matrix.
+As a start, aim for a multi-user "notepad"-style application, and then more advanced features (chat, per-user history, different fonts/text-effects/etc) can be added as extensions.

 **Expected results**: Able to have at least 10 people collaborating (typing) on a single document, and to have the document in sync across all people.